nigulh/sixfold/README.md

 * ```jest``` for unittests

 ## TODOs
-* Swagger UI fails to retrieve all airports.
 * Transfers with 50km limit is not implemented (yet).
 * I could not find Swagger suitable generation tool, documentation might get outdated due to refactorings
 * Swagger validation is missing